tungs/timesnap/README.md

     * Height of capture, in pixels.
 * <a name="cli-options-even-width" href="#cli-options-width">#</a> Even Width: `--even-width`
     * Rounds width up to the nearest even number.
+* <a name="cli-options-transparent-background" href="#cli-options-transparent-background">#</a> Transparent Background: `--transparent-background`
+    * Allows background to be transparent if there is no background styling.
 * <a name="cli-options-left" href="#cli-options-left">#</a> Left: `-l`, `--left` *pixels*
     * Left edge of capture, in pixels.
 Equivalent to `--x-offset`.
 * <a name="cli-options-right" href="#cli-options-right">#</a> Right: `-r`, `--right` *pixels*